NodeOS/NodeOS/Building-From-Source.md

 $ npm install
 ```

-If you want to change the Platform for running your NodeOS just write this infront of `npm install`.
-This would build NodeOS for QEMU 32bit
+If you want to change the target platform to build NodeOS for, just prepend the `PLATFORM` argument before `npm install`.
+Example (NodeOS for QEMU 32bit):

 ```bash
 $ PLATFORM=qemu_32 npm install